kennyrnwilson/javascript-ecosystem/code/javascript/introducing-node-and-npm/introducing-node-and-npm.md

 ## Prerequisites
 Any basic development environment needs at the very least

- 1. A code editor such as [Visual Studio Code](../../tools/vscode.md)
+ 1. A code editor such as [Visual Studio Code](../../../tools/vscode.md)
- 2. A package manager such as [Node Package Manager(npm)](../../tools/node-package-manager.md)
+ 2. A package manager such as [Node Package Manager(npm)](../../../tools/node-package-manager.md)
  3. [Node.js]((https://nodejs.org/en))

 ## Creating the Code
 Because this simple project uses pure JavaScript our **tool chain** has no compile step.
 The source code is the code we pass to the JavaScript execution engine such as Chrome or Node.js.
 Our code consists of two components.

  1. Server to serve up files
- 2. App to execute in a browser.
+ 2.Front End App to execute in a browser.

  The code will be structured as follows.